Learn about many of the available medications in our database.

 Entecavir belongs to a group of medications called antivirals.
-It is used to treat people with chronic hepatitis B infection and evidence of active hepatitis B virus replication (reproduction).
+It is used to treat people with chronic hepatitis B infection with evidence of active hepatitis B virus replication (reproduction) and evidence of liver damage.
 It works by stopping the hepatitis B virus from reproducing.
 There is no cure for hepatitis B infection.
 Entecavir can decrease the amount of hepatitis B virus in the body and may reduce the damage done to the liver by the hepatitis B virus.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.